Ramiro Ruiz Medrano: Biography

 Ramiro Ruiz was born in Renedo de Esgueva, Spain.
-He earned a Master of Arts from the University of Valladolid, and was professor of general basic educatio (EGB).
+He earned a Master of Arts from the University of Valladolid, and was professor of general basic education (EGB).
 Ramiro Ruiz was mayor of Renedo de Esgueva from 1983 to 1999.
 Ramiro Ruiz was elected senator in the fifth legislature and deputy in the fourth legislature.
 He was a deputy and first vice-president of the Cortes of Castile and León from 2015 to 2019.